PLEBNET-PLAYGROUND/plebnet-playground-docker/README.md

 ## How to setup plebnet dashboard

-The interactive dashboard is an experimental visualization engine for viewing the lightning network.
+The interactive dashboard is an experimental visualization engine for viewing theoretical payment paths through the lightning network.
 If you used the `docker-compose up -d` command above, then the dashboard will run on http://localhost:8050

 By default only the playground nodes are visualized.
 However, you can also visualize real lightning network data by placing a `describegraph.json` file in the repo's `dashboard/` directory, then restart the dashboard setting environment variable `USE_TEST_DATA=TRUE`: